Search Through Our Great Lisbon Properties For Sale Portfolio

-The facts about buying a GREAT property for the Schengen Visa Portugal to travel the Schengen with a Golden Visa Portugal.
+The facts about buying a property for the Schengen Visa in Portugal.
+Travel the Schengen with a Golden Visa Portugal.

 The other reasons for the popularity of Schengen Visa Portugal real estate are; the relatively low amount of the minimum required investment which is €280,000; and the relative security and potential return on a property investment.

 Golden Visa Real Estate Investment Options for the Schengen Visa Portugal

 The only item that counts towards your Portuguese Golden Visa real estate investment is the price you pay for the property, and the cost of contracted renovation works in the case of renovation option.
 Professional price fees, government fees and taxes are not included in the calculation that determines whether you meet the minimum investment requirements.

 Under the Golden Visa regulations of 2015, only the minimum required investment for property purchase for >€500,000 has been reduced to > €400,000 for properties in ‘low density’ areas (These are NOT well-known areas in Lisbon and coats ! you will suffer much lower growth in these areas and very low yields) we advise the 350k option or the 500k. check this page for the definition of ‘low density’ areas).
 But when it comes to the option of property renovation investment, the investment (of at least €350,000 or €250,000 if in a ‘low density’ area) must be made in both the property purchase and the respective renovation works, net of VAT (check this page for the applicable rates).

 Unlike a normal property purchase, a Promissory property agreement is not accepted as proof of an investment under the property renovation option.
 This means you have to submit a copy of the final purchase deed together with the Golden Visa application.
 Some of the documents among others to be submitted in conjunction with the copy deed include:

 - The renovation work contract (or proof of the planning permission application in case the contract has not been signed), Schengen Visa Portugal